Mehdi Taremi: Al Gharafa

 On 8 January 2018, Taremi signed an 18-month contract with the Qatari club Al-Gharafa.
 He scored his first goal in the first match of 2018 AFC Champions League against UAE's Al Jazira.
-Taremi first scored goal in Qatar League against Al Kharaitiyat SC on 16 February.
+Taremi first scored goal in Qatar League against Al Kharaitiyat on 16 February.
 On 19 February, he scored a brace against Iranian side Tractor Sazi on the second matchday of the AFC Champions League.

 Rio Ave

 On 23 July 2019, Taremi signed a two-year contract with Portuguese football club Rio Ave.
-Taremi scored a hat-trick in his first Primeira Liga start for the club on 23 August 2019 in a match against C.D.
-Aves.
+Taremi scored a hat-trick in his first Primeira Liga start for the club on 23 August 2019 in a match against Aves.
 On 31 August, Taremi won his side three penalties in their match against Sporting CP, all on fouls committed by Sebastián Coates, as Rio Ave won 3–2.

-Taremi finished his first season with 18 goals, joint top with S.L.
-Benfica pair Pizzi and Carlos Vinícius; the latter won the official Bola da Prata trophy for playing the fewest minutes of the three.
+Taremi finished his first season with 18 goals, joint top with Benfica pair Pizzi and Carlos Vinícius; the latter won the official Bola da Prata trophy for playing the fewest minutes of the three.